 When she overhears the secret surrounding his parentage, she is torn.
-But is it the attraction or the fear of opening a Pandora’s box that makes her keep quiet about it?
+But is it her attraction to him or the fear of opening a Pandora’s box that makes her keep quiet about it?

-How long can she stay at the abbey knowing what she does?
+How long can Sophia stay at Heaton Abbey knowing what she does?

 Letting herself into the flat, she blew out her cheeks before going to the cupboard and retrieving a small tin of baked beans.
 She emptied the contents into a saucepan, turned the gas hob on, then heard her mobile phone ringing.
 Picking it up and glancing at the screen her heart sank.
 It was Michelle.